One month of lockdown: Why Indian states have dramatically divergent Covid-19 trajectories

 Are some states then missing out patients of the second category because they are spending all their resources on testing contacts of confirmed cases?
 Besides, are patients with mild symptoms not being able to go to hospitals because of the lockdown in remote areas?
 There is simply not enough data to confirm or negate that, said experts.
 “The noise should be around making SARI [severe acute respiratory infections like pneumonia] data available,” said Babu.
 “If districts are not reporting, but SARI is showing a high positivity rate in those districts, what measures are we taking?”

-Babu was making a case for a closer scrutiny of districts where a large proportion of Covid-19 patients had initially come in with pneumonia-like
+Babu was making a case for a closer scrutiny of districts where a large proportion of Covid-19 patients had come in with pneumonia-like symptoms.

 Bhatnagar agreed that there was a need to look into the breakdown of the tested samples more minutely.
 “Among those who are tested, we have to look at who exactly is being tested,” he said.
 “Data is in each of the testing labs – we can only comment on it when we take a look at that.”